griffithlab/genviz.org/index.md

 This resource is structured in a modular format.
 Users would benefit from familiarity with topics covered in previous modules however it is not a strict requirement unless otherwise stated.
 Please navigate to [Course](http://genviz.org/course/) to begin.

 These materials have been developed with the support of [Physalia-courses](https://www.physalia-courses.org/).
-The first in-person workshop was held at Freie Universität Berlin, Germany, 11-15 Sept 2017 ([course page](https://www.physalia-courses.org/courses-workshops/course14/)).
+The first in-person workshop was held at Freie Universität Berlin, Germany, 11-15 Sept 2017.
+The second iteration of this course, with improved and updated content will be held at the same location in Berlin, Germany, 8-12 April 2019 (see [course page](https://www.physalia-courses.org/courses-workshops/course14/) to register!).
 For future offerings by Physalia (including this workshop) please visit the [upcoming workshops page](https://www.physalia-courses.org/courses-workshops/).

 {% include figure.html image="/assets/physaliacourses.jpg" position="left" width="450" %}